 Armed conflict can occur over fisheries themselves.
 The infamous 20th century Cod Wars between Iceland and the UK showed nations were willing to defend coveted fishing grounds with military force.
 In Lake Victoria, the Ugandan army has confronted Kenyan fishers over an island on their shared border.
-Off the coast of Somalia, disputes between foreign and domestic fishing vessels have been implicated in the rise of piracy and hostage taking.
+Off the Horn of Africa, disputes between foreign and domestic fishing vessels have been implicated in the rise of piracy and hostage taking.
 Such conflicts are about boats and fishers being in the same place at the same time.
 This reflects access rights to the fish, not necessarily concern over a decline in fish abundance.
 These conflicts are likely opportunistic, discrete occurrences that can be mitigated by territorial integrity (e.g., clearly delineated and enforced borders) by nations and comprehensive co-management in fishing villages.

 When overfishing or habitat damage cause fish populations to decline, the resulting conflict will be systemic and long-term.
 Fish stocks may crash suddenly and unpredictably, or their decline may be gradual and predictable.
 In the first case, the shock to livelihoods and food security will be quick.
 In the second case, fishers will expend more and more effort to catch fewer and fewer fish.
 Either way, conflict will occur directly over the shrinking state of the resource and indirectly as unemployment and food security worsen.
 Conflict over a declining resource base can be mitigated two ways: 1) sound conservation and management to preserve sustainability, and 2) livelihood diversification to provide alternative sources of income during fishing downturns.